 Set a pot of water on the stove to boil.

 Once it’s boiling, add carrots.
 Remove from heat, and let sit for 10 min.

 In your stock pot, melt the butter over medium heat.

 Add onions and shallots and sweat them until nearly translucent.

-Add carrots and celery to the pot.
-Saute a few minutes.
+Add celery and bell pepper to the pot.
+Saute for a few mins until softened.

-Get the disposable pans and place them on a cookie sheet.
+Get the frozen pie shells and place them on a cookie sheet.

-Pour equal amounts of filling into each tin.
-Do not fill to the brim or your pie will blurp all over and the crust won’t get crispy.
+Pour equal amounts of filling into each pie shell.
+Do not over-fill or your pies will blurp all over and the crust won’t get crispy.
 If you have extra filling, pour into a storage container and save for lunch tomorrow.
-(Creamy chicken soup, yay!)
+(Creamy chicken stew, yay!)